 Finding Better Answers

 Having already had five surgeries to correct a congenital condition called “microtia,” an ear malformation that affects hearing, AJ had a fighting spirit and refused to think negatively.
-Some additional online research led AJ and his family to the Spine and Scoliosis Center at Nemours/Alfred I. duPont Hospital for Children in Wilmington, Del.
+Some additional online research led AJ and his family to the Spine and Scoliosis Center at Nemours Children’s Hospital, Delaware in Wilmington, Del.
 There, Suken Shah, MD, a pediatric orthopedic surgeon met with AJ and his family.
 He discussed the surgery that would be needed to correct the C curve (or scoliosis) in AJ’s spine and conveyed an optimistic outlook and an eventual return to the game.

 Getting Back in the Game